 We receive this question a lot from parents.
-Scour the internet for “life insurance for children” and you will read some scathing reasons from financial “experts” why purchasing life insurance for children is a waste of money.
+Scour the internet for “life insurance on children” and you will read some scathing reasons from financial “experts” why purchasing life insurance on the life of children is a waste of money.

 Many financial experts and planners make confusing statements about life insurance.
 We see this confusion more when you buy life insurance for your child.

-The first one: many of the blogs describe life insurance as an investment.
+The first one: many of the articles describe life insurance as an investment.
 Life insurance is not an investment.
 A mutual fund is an investment.
 A stock is an investment.
 Life insurance is risk protection.
 Let’s get that out of the way.